Joanna Vassa

-Joanna Vassa (/ˈvæsə/; 11 April 1795 – 10 March 1857) was the only surviving child of the former slave and anti-slavery campaigner Olaudah Equiano.
+Joanna Vassa (/ˈvæsə/; 11 April 1795 – 10 March 1857) was the only surviving adult child of the former slave and anti-slavery campaigner Olaudah Equiano.
 Her grave in Abney Park Cemetery, London, was given listed status in 2008 but little is known of her life.

 Early life and family

-She was born to Susannah Cullen of Fordham, Cambridgeshire, and Olaudah Equiano (also known as "Gustavus Vassa, the African") on 11 April 1795, and baptised in St Andrew's Church, Soham, on 29 April.
+She was born to Susannah Cullen of Fordham, Cambridgeshire, and Olaudah Equiano (also known as "Gustavus Vassa, the African") on 11 April 1795, and baptised in St Andrew's Church, Soham, Cambridgeshire, on 29 April.
 Her father was well known for his 1789 autobiography, The Interesting Narrative of the Life of Olaudah Equiano.
 Her mother was a subscriber to Equiano's Narrative and they were married on 7 April 1792 in Soham parish church.

 The year after Joanna's birth, Susannah died of an illness, on 21 February 1796, and was buried at St Andrew's Church, Soham.
 Joanna's father died just over a year later.
 Shortly afterwards followed the death of her elder sister and only sibling Anna Maria (born 30 January 1793), on 21 July 1797.
-Anna Maria is commemorated by a poetic plaque outside St Andrew’s Church, Chesterton, Cambridge.
+Anna Maria is commemorated by a poetic plaque outside St Andrew’s Church, Chesterton, Cambridge and her grave marked with a footstone engraved AMV 1797 was rediscovered nearby in the churchyard in 2025.